 Caribbean: Less Risky Than the Gulf Coast

 However, some years are wilder than others.
-For instance, while the Atlantic hurricane season average 14 tropical storms and eight hurricanes per year, the 2017 season had 17 named storms and 10 hurricanes, including Hurricane Maria, which caused catastrophic damage to Puerto Rico and Dominica, and significant damage to Cuba, the Dominican Republic, Haiti, the U.S. Virgin Islands, and Guadeloupe.
+For instance, while the Atlantic hurricane season averages 12 tropical storms and six hurricanes per year, 2016 through 2019 were all above average seasons.
+The 2017 hurricane season was one of the most intense, with 17 named storms and 10 hurricanes, including Hurricane Maria, which caused catastrophic damage to Puerto Rico and Dominica, and significant damage to Cuba, the Dominican Republic, Haiti, the U.S. Virgin Islands, and Guadeloupe.

 Travel Safely During the Hurricane Season

-If you do decide to take a trip to the Caribbean during the Atlantic hurricane season, you should still travel with caution—even if the season seems to be relatively quiet.
-Fortunately, there are several advance warnings that could save you from getting stuck in the middle of one of these storms during your trip.
+If you do go to the Caribbean during the Atlantic hurricane season, you should still travel with caution—even if the season seems to be relatively quiet.
+Several advance warnings can save you from getting stuck in the middle of one of these storms during your trip.

-Meteorologists tracking Atlantic storms like those that affect the Caribbean issue an official "tropical storm watch" when a tropical storm threatens to impact a particular geographic region within the next 48 hours.
-A "tropical storm warning" is issued when a storm is expected to hit within 36 hours.
+Meteorologists tracking Atlantic storms like those that affect the Caribbean issue an official "tropical storm watch" when a particular geographic region is threatened within the next 48 hours.
+A "tropical storm warning" is given when a storm is expected to hit within 36 hours.

-Similarly, a "hurricane watch" is issued when a hurricane is expected to hit land within 48 hours, while a "hurricane warning" is set when a hurricane looks likely to hit a designated geographic area within the coming 24 hours.
+Similarly, a "hurricane watch" is issued when land is expected to be affected within 48 hours, while a "hurricane warning" is set when a designated geographic area is likely to be hit within the coming 36 hours.
 These advisories are often accompanied by calls for the evacuation of the coastal regions expected to be impacted by the storm, which includes high winds and flooding.

-When you're traveling to the Caribbean, be sure to subscribe to local weather alerts and check the forecast before you set off on your trip.
-Otherwise, you should be able to head to the islands without too much worry about hurricanes or tropical storms.
+When you're traveling to the Caribbean, subscribe to local weather alerts and check the forecast before you set off on your trip.
+You should be able to head to the islands without too much worry about hurricanes or tropical storms.